raphaellueckl/inschpektor/readme.md

 ### Installation

-Run `sudo npm i -g inschpektor --unsafe-perm && cd ~ && mkdir inschpektor`.
+Run `sudo npm i -g inschpektor --unsafe-perm && cd ~ && mkdir -p inschpektor`.

 (Keep in mind that this is a very early stage of development and the installation process will be subject to change.)

 ### Running after installation

 Always run this command: `cd ~ && cd inschpektor && inschpektor`.

+As soon as it is running, you find it in your browser @ <http://localhost:8732>

 (Keep in mind that this is a very early stage of development and the boot process will be subject to change.)